 What in Your House Can Make You Sick?

 Germs, bacteria, or viruses can multiply in a dirty home.
-Be mindful of the common things that make your home dirty and messy.
+Be mindful of the things that make your home dirty and messy.

 Carpeting

 A lot of harmful allergies and microorganisms are hiding in the carpet.
 The warm surface of a rug allows germs to attach to the fibers.
-Cleaning your carpet regularly ensures a clean carpet and protects you and your family from health risks.

 Hidden Mold

-Mold does not only grow in a dirty home.
-They can grow in moist areas.
-Be on the lookout for moist-prone areas such as heating vents, kitchen sinks, and anywhere with high humidity levels.
+Be on the lookout for moist-prone areas such as heating vents, under kitchen sinks, bathrooms, the basement, and anywhere with high humidity levels.

 Smoking/ Burning Food

 If you or a family member smoke in your house, you are polluting the air in your home, which can cause asthma and respiratory problems for anyone in the home.
-Burning food on your stovetop or in your oven can also cause air pollution.

 Pets

 Make sure to clean your pet’s paws after walking them.
 They can also bring dirt and dust into your house.
-Pets are also vulnerable to health issues when they ingest dirt.

 Air Ducts

 The air ducts in your home are one of the most neglected parts of the house.
-Over time, ducts are filled with pollen, dust, pet hair, and the like.
-For this reason, the indoor air flowing through the vents can become contaminated, leading to a dirty house and respiratory problems.
+Over time, ducts fill with pollen, dust, pet hair, and the like.

 Mattresses, Pillows, and Bed Sheets

-A dirty bedroom may cause allergies, asthma, or other respiratory problems.
 It can cause the proliferation of dust mites as they feed on your dead skin cells.

 Which Part of a Dirty House Can Make You Sick?

 The most used areas in your house are the usual breeding grounds for mold, dust mites, viruses, or bacteria.
-Make sure to clean these areas to ensure a clean and healthy home.

 Kitchen

 If kitchen items, appliances, or dishwashers are left unclean, this may lead to mold and bacteria buildup.
-Unclean spoons, plates, cutlery, and even your unwashed hands can contaminate raw meat or food.

-On the other hand, a dirty oven can be a severe fire hazard.
 Hence, keeping the kitchen clean at all times will protect your family from illnesses and other dangers.

 Bathroom

-Bathroom floors and surfaces are susceptible to parasites or germs that may cause human illnesses.
-A dirty bathroom is a home to various kinds of bacteria, such as staphylococcus and E. coli which causes stomach sickness and cramps.
+A dirty bathroom is a home to various kinds of bacteria, such as staphylococcus and E. coli, which cause stomach sickness and cramps.

-Take note that germs may not only be found around the toilet.
-Warm moisture from the faucet and shower can make the bathroom prone to mold, triggering asthma symptoms and allergies.
+Warm moisture from the faucet and shower can make the bathroom prone to mold and mildew, triggering asthma symptoms and allergies.

 Bedroom

 Nothing beats falling into a clean and comfy bedroom.
 However, your bedroom is an area that can become prone to bacteria, dust, and pests.
-Make sure to clean your room, especially the bedsheets, to avoid bacteria-inducing diseases.

 Living Room

-Families spend most of their time in the living room.
+Families spend a good amount of time in the living room.
 So it’s important to keep it clutter-free and well-vacuumed.
-If you leave the living room dirty, the whole family will be exposed to dust, mold, and the like.

 What are the Health Risks of Living in a Dirty House?